 While 1931 budget constraints may have limited path width to 8 foot, early drawings called for 16 foot, fully anticipating contemporary standards.3

 In 1931, the PA projected 30 years growth of use, broken out by mode of travel.
-Notably, foot travel was expected to grow faster than by car (3% vs. 2.5%).4
+Notably, foot travel was expected to grow faster than car (3% vs. 2.5%).4

-Both design and projected use indicates that the PA foresaw need for greater path capacity, but it does not explain the rationale for that assumption.
+Both design and projected use indicates that the PA foresaw need for greater path capacity – but it does not explain the rationale.

-Per haps it was to accommodate bicycles.
+Perhaps to accommodate bicycles?
 They were tolled as motorcycles.
 Their catchment far exceeds that of pedestrians.
-And, from a traffic management perspective, 16 foot paths make far more sense that increasingly crowded roadways.
+And, from a traffic management perspective, routing them onto 16 foot paths make more sense that increasingly crowded roadways.

 The Bridge as Destination?

 A complementary reason can be had by standing on the paths and looking out.
-Extending the paths beyond the cables creates a continuous belvedere with views like no other in the region.
+Extending the paths beyond the cables creates a continuous mile-long belvedere with views like no other in the region.

 “The George Washington is the most splendid of all Manhattan bridges.
 The view east features Riverside Drive and the Henry Hudson Parkway with their constant stream of cars.
 To the south, the ribbons of Manhattan’s highways are lost in the thickening cluster of roofs, but on a clear day, the play of the sun through its Himalayan towers, the funnels of great ocean-going liners in the Hudson River docks, and the smoking chimneys of New Jersey industrial towns are easily discernible.”5

 That notion that the Agency envisioned the George itself as a destination and site of grand celebrations,6 is supported by their reporting of pedestrian tolls from opening day.